 - He just got back from the ICU praying for a frightened wife whose husband was in a car accident.

 - Yesterday he had a counseling session with a lay leader whose son said he’s gay.

 - All week he’s been upset by a harsh email criticizing his sermon.

 - A family he discipled is leaving the church.

 - Tonight, he has an elder meeting on major cuts in the budget.

 - In two days he’s conducting a funeral and the next day is Sunday with two sermons and a “Starting Point” meeting for newcomers.

-That’s a stress-filled, pain-wrecked week!
+That’s a stress-filled, pain-wracked week!
 And it includes huge waves of acidic trauma!